Ali Daei

 A tall forward, Daei was a prolific goal-scorer, who was known for his heading accuracy and ability in the air.
-He was the world's top international goal-scorer with 109 goals until his record was broken by Cristiano Ronaldo in 2021 and went to third after being surpassed again by Lionel Messi in 2024.
+He was the world's top international goal-scorer with 108 goals until his record was broken by Cristiano Ronaldo in 2021 and went to third after being surpassed again by Lionel Messi in 2024.
 During his playing career, Daei was appointed a UNICEF Goodwill Ambassador in 2001.
 Following his retirement, Daei served as a member of the FIFA Football Committee between 2007 and 2013.
 In 2014, he was inducted into the Asian Football Hall of Fame.

 Club career

 Early years

 Daei was born in Ardabil, Imperial Iran, to an Iranian Azerbaijani family.
-Daei graduated from Sharif University of Technology in Materials Engineering (Metallurgical) with a BSc. degree.
+Daei graduated from Aryamehr University of Technology in Materials Engineering (Metallurgical) with a BSc. degree.
 He began his playing career at 19 with his hometown club Esteghlal Ardabil.
 His next club was Taxirani F.C. in Tehran, where he played for one season, before joining another Tehran-based club, Bank Tejarat.
 His tenure with Bank Tejarat lasted four years, scoring 49 goals in 75 games.